chumaky/docker-images/README.md

 This is probably because that `oracle_fdw` image generates way more temporary files during the build process.
 And these files are not easily identifiable and removable.

-In addition, `oracle_fdw` requires some oracle client to present on the host machine.
+In addition, `oracle_fdw` requires some oracle client to be present on the host machine.
 This adds 250 MB to the image size.

 Anyway, `datero_engine` image contains all FDWs.